 “At the heart of true leadership is mentoring and giving back.”

-Dwayne J. Clark, Founder, CEO & President
+Dwayne J. Clark, Founder, CEO & Chairman

 Dwayne J. Clark is Aegis Living’s Founder, CEO, and Chairman of the Board.
 With more than 35 years of senior housing experience, Dwayne is nationally known for redefining the industry – from innovative, programmatic design of senior living communities to novel approaches to employee engagement and retention.
 In more recent years, he has made his mark as a longevity expert and established author.

 When Dwayne founded Aegis Living in 1997, he recognized an industry that had great potential and intentions but was ultimately failing older adults.
 He coupled his personal experience with best practices from world-class companies such as Costco, Nordstrom, and Starbucks to create a new model for senior assisted living centered on helping residents live life to the fullest.
 He grew Aegis Living from a concept to a company that now has nearly $250 million in annual operating revenues, 2,400+ staff members, 32 communities, and nine additional properties in development.
 Through his leadership, Aegis Living is on the front lines of the COVID-19 pandemic, focused on the latest science and medical research to shape the future of senior resident care.